 What is GPA?

 GPA stands for the Grade Point Average.
 It is a standard method of calculating a student’s average score obtained over a stipulated period i.e. a semester or a term.
-GPA is calculated by dividing the average points scored by a student with the total credit hours attended by the student.
+GPA is calculated by dividing the average points scored by a student by the total credit hours attended by the student.

 What is CGPA?